Present students can contact the student advisors for ECE:

 Young children making the transition from home to child care or preschool need an enthusiastic, positive role model.
 They need someone dedicated to encouraging learning and growth.
 They need … you.
+Get the knowledge and skills you need to work in a variety of child care settings.

-SIAST’s one-year Early Childhood Education (ECE) certificate program gives you the knowledge and skills you need to work in a variety of child care settings.
-You can take the program at Kelsey (Saskatoon), Wascana (Regina) or Woodland (Prince Albert) campus, through regional colleges around the province, or through distance learning wherever you live.
+Saskatchewan Polytechnic's one-year Early Childhood Education (ECE) certificate program is offered in Prince Albert, Regina or Saskatoon , through regional colleges around the province, or through distance learning wherever you live.

 The ECE program integrates current research on early childhood education into all of your courses.
 You’ll develop strong communication, observation and documentation skills.
 You’ll receive well-rounded training in: